NLnetLabs/unbound-manual/source/use-cases/home-resolver.rst

 .. code-block:: bash

 	server:
+			# location of the trust anchor file that enables DNSSEC
+			auto-trust-anchor-file: "/var/lib/unbound/root.key"
             # the interface that is used to connect to the network, this means on this machine
             interface: 0.0.0.0
             # interface: ::0
             # addresses from the IP range that are allowed to connect to the resolver
             access-control: 10.0.0.0/8 allow
             # access-control: 2001:DB8.. code-block:: bash/64 allow
+    remote-control:
+    		control-enable: yes

 The access-control is currently configured to listen to any address on the machine, and only allow queries from the ``10.0.0.0/8`` IP range.

 To prepare our config we are going to modify the existing config in ``/etc/unbound/unbound.conf``.
 If you open the file we see that there is already an “include” in there.
 This include enables us to do DNSSEC, which allows Unbound to verify the source of the answers that it receives [LINK ?], so we want to keep this.
 If you don't have the files that the unclude links to, they can be created using the ``unbound-anchor`` command.

 With your favourite text editor then add the minimal config as shown above, making any changes to the access control where needed.
 Do note that we strongly recommend to keep the ``include`` that is already in the file.
+We also add the ``remote-control`` in the config to enable controlling Unbound using ``unbound-control``.
 When you are happy with your config, we first need to kill the currently running Unbound server and restart it with our new configuration.

-you can kill the current version with
+you can stop the currently running instance with

 .. code-block:: bash